Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Optimal Data-Driven Prescription

 \subsection{The Exponential Regime}

 Consider the exponential regime in which $a_T \sim rT$, $r>0$. \cite{van2020data} showed that the distributionally robust predictor \eqref{eq: KL predictor} and its associated prescriptor

 are also optimal among all prescriptors which are not an explicit function of the data size $T$.
 Notice that the minimizer $\xKL{}$ exists as $\cX$ is compact and $\cKL$ is continuous in the first argument.
-We will extend this result and show that also our more general setting where predictors can be a function of $T$ this distributionally robust predictor remains optimal.
+We will extend this result and show that also our more general setting where predictors can be a function of $T$ this distributionally robust predictor remains optimal. {We note that dependence in $T$ involves further technical hurdles and our proof|in particular of strong optimality|involves finer analysis.
+Proofs of results of this section are in Appendix \ref{App: proof feasibility Exp presc}.}